 This document contains a proposal by the administrations of Argentina, Brazil, Canada and United States towards the definition and adoption of the Regional Priorities for the Americas for the period 2022-2025.

 The proposed priorities are premised by principles of universality, equity and affordability to connect the unconnected, expand broadband infrastructure, provide the necessary skills and tools to enhance and accelerate innovation and digital transformation in the region, and achieve the Sustainable Development Goals.
-The priorities focus on the needs of Developing Countries, Least-Developed Countries (LDCs), Landlocked Countries, and Small Island Developing States (SIDS) in the Americas region.
-Regional priorities should be implemented through effective international cooperation for human and financial resource mobilization and with an active engagement of civil society, policy makers, regulators, the Internet technical community, international and regional financial institutions, international development agencies, industry partners and other relevant stakeholders throughout the region.
+The priorities focus on the needs of Developing Countries, Least-Developed Countries (LDCs), Landlocked Countries, and Small Island Developing States (SIDS) in the Americas region, especially among vulnerable populations.
+Regional priorities should be implemented through effective international cooperation for human and financial resource mobilization and with an active engagement of civil society, policy makers, regulators, the Internet technical community, international and regional financial institutions, international development agencies, industry partners, Academia and other relevant stakeholders throughout the region.

 Proposal